 A lot of adults that I grew up around seemed to be totally devoid of good decision making abilities, and the ones that did have their headlights on, did not have their eyes on me.
 This unfortunately meant that I probably went through a series of less than eloquent moments in my life.
 I was a naughty child, a rebellious teen and I am still a pretty unruly adult, but I'm a damn lucky one when I consider all of the situations that I almost got myself into, or narrowly got myself out of.

 Yeah, I've done all the dumb things, and I own them all, every last one of them.
 For good or bad they have made me who I am.
 Somewhat wiser, slightly brighter and capable of taking care of myself.
 Fair to say that all that dumb shit has made me a better person, led me to here and now.
-And unlike all of the adults that I had to look up to as a kid, my eyes are never off my own kids, and never will be.

 But if you do ever feel like watching a movie full of bad life choices I recommend: